1986 FBI Miami shootout: Perpetrators

-After his wife's death, Matix and his infant daughter Melissa moved to Florida at Platt's urging.
+After his first wife's death, Matix moved with his infant daughter Melissa to Florida at Platt's urging.
 Matix briefly worked at Blade Cutters, but he and Platt eventually left to start their own landscaping business called Yankee Clipper Tree Trimming Service.
-According to the pastor of the Riverside Baptist Church where Matix regularly attended services, Matix had attempted to date a number of women in the congregation, stating that he used the church "the same way some people would use a singles bar."
-In May 1985, Matix married Christy Lou Horne, who moved out of the house two months later when Matix became enraged after learning she was pregnant.
-Horne would give birth to their son after Matix's death.
+According to the pastor of the Riverside Baptist Church, where Matix regularly attended services, Matix had attempted to date a number of women in the congregation, describing how Matix used the church "the same way some people would use a singles bar."
+A woman in the congregation said he seemed eager to marry again.

+In May 1985, Matix married Christy Lou Horne.
+Their relationship was troubled and Horne separated from Matix just two months later, afer the latter had become enraged upon learning of her pregnancy.
+Matix and Horne's son was born shortly after Matix's death.

 On December 21, 1984, Platt's wife, Regina, was found dead from a single shotgun blast to the mouth.
 Her death was ruled a suicide.
 Platt reportedly told investigators that he suspected Matix had carried on an affair with his wife.
-Just several weeks later, Platt married his second wife, Brenda Horne.
-The family subsequently moved to a luxury housing development, not far from where the later shootout would take place.
+Several weeks after Regina's death, Platt married again, to his second wife, Brenda Horne.
+The family subsequently moved to a luxury housing development, close to where the later shootout with the FBI agents took place.

 Crime spree

 Before embarking on their crime spree, neither Platt nor Matix had a criminal record.
-At the time of the shootout, Platt's second wife, Brenda, claimed to have had no idea that her husband and his friend were armed robbers.
+At the time of the shootout, Platt's second wife, Brenda, claimed to have had no knowledge of the two men's prior crimes.
 Almost all of their robberies occurred on or near the South Dixie Highway (U.S. Route 1) in the southern Miami metropolitan area.

-The following are the crimes that are largely attributed to the two men:
+The following are the crimes that have been largely attributed to the two men: